-(2005 Dec blog post)
+(2005 Dec blog post, with updates)

 HOWEVER ...
 Armstrong has been harassed by this newspaper for at least 5 years, resulting in his being subject to surprise blood and urine sampling for at least 5 years (2001 - 2005).

 You can bet that French newspaper would have let the world know if there had been the slightest indication.

 So ...
 I say ...

 Way to go, Lance!
-Even if you did use EPO back in 1999:
+Even if you did use EPO back in 1999.

 I challenge ANYONE to use all the EPO and steroids they want -- and try to win seven consecutive Tours de France.

-The harassers at that French newspaper need to wise up and get a life.
+The harassers at that French newspaper need to get a life.

 2013 UPDATE :

-Well, Armstrong has confessed that he was oxygen-doping even during the last several Tour de France wins.
+Well, Armstrong has confessed that he was oxygen-doping during several Tour de France wins.

 I guess even a near death experience with cancer could not knock his less appealing qualities out of him.

 I still think that it is an amazing thing that he could have won so many consecutive Tours of France.

 He was so intent on winning, I guess he felt compelled to do the doping --- and then lie to cover it up.

 Since he was so intent on winning, it seems likely that he was urging some of his team-mates to do the same --- so that they would be better able to support his attempts to keep the yellow jersey.

-I do not see this mentioned much in the news, but ... his coaches must have known --- the main team coach, Johann Bruyneel ... and even Armstrong's other coaches, such as Chris Carmichael, who helped him in his initial training in Boone, NC, when Armstong started preparing for his first post-cancer attempt at winning the tour (although Carmichael says he never saw Armstong using banned substances).
+I do not see this mentioned much in the news, but ... his coaches must have known --- the main team coach, Johan Bruyneel ... and even Armstrong's other coaches, such as Chris Carmichael, who helped him in his initial training in Boone, NC, when Armstong started preparing for his first post-cancer attempt at winning the tour (although Carmichael says he never saw Armstong using banned substances).

-Bottom of page on blog topic
+Bottom of this page on blog topic

 To return to a previously visited web page location, click on the